IT’S A RUNNER’S LIFE: A mother’s love runs deep to remember her son

 In its fifth year, about 1000 runners ran the 10K, 5K and 5 miles races.

-Ronnie’s Run will have a booth at the 8 On Your Side Health and Fitness Expo ahead of this year’s Publix Gasparilla Distance Classic.
+Ronnie’s Run will have a booth at the 8 On Your Side Health and Fitness Expo ahead of this year’s Publix Gasparilla Distance Classic, sponsored by News Channel 8.
 Keeney will have deals for those who sign up for Ronnie’s Run there.

+Keeney will then line up for the Gasparilla race herself.
+In fact, she will line up for two races.